BPhanuphong/Cat-breed-images-classification/README.md

 - The proportion of features extractor of the original model
 - Model structure.
 - Layer and parameter that add to the model.

 Moreover, from information from this experiment, we assume that the reason why Resnet50V2 gives the best result is that we use only the feature extractor of each backbone to connect with classifiers that we build by ourselves.
 Therefore, the high proportion of feature extractors in the ResNet50v2 Model gives us a better result than the other two models.
 Furthermore, due to the lowest proportion of feature extractor of the

 ### 2. Original Pre-Trained CNN Model (with IMAGENET weight) vs Fine-Tuned Model
-- Resnet50v2 pre-trained model has a background in knowledge of cats than the other 2 models because the Resnet50v2 pre-trained model predicted the class closest to the cat it predicted the black dog breed, which is also considered a class that looks close to the cat.
+- Resnet50v2 pre-trained model has a background in knowledge of cats and has a better extractor than the other 2 models because the Resnet50v2 pre-trained model predicted the class closest to the cat it predicted the black dog breed, which is also considered a class that looks close to the cat.
 (These conclusions provide support to the conclusion of topic 1)

 ## Reference: <a name="reference"></a>
 ### Data Source